Faculty II

 Department of English Studies

-The institute covers three specialist areas: literature, cultural studies and linguistics, as well as foreign language teaching.
+The department covers three specialist areas: literature, cultural studies and linguistics, as well as foreign language teaching.
 Its main areas of research include teaching with digital media in foreign language education, intercultural learning and learning tasks.

 Learn more